 For patient and staff safety, you may wish to take into consideration the same preparation and set up for COVID-19 testing as you would for a drive-thru clinic, as related above.
 Precautions during a drive-thru clinic or indoor testing might include asking if anyone present at the visit has had any COVID-19 symptoms as well as recording everyone’s temperature.
 Your office may mandate face coverings for attendees, discontinue walk-in appointments, or close the waiting room and require families to wait in their cars (more on this below).

-While at the time of this post’s writing, a COVID-19 vaccine is in trials for adult patients, there are currently no trials in progress for a pediatric vaccine.
-Children can be asymptomatic spreaders, so the need for thorough testing remains important for your community and practice.
+Children can be asymptomatic spreaders of COVID-19 as well as adults, so the need for thorough testing remains important for your community and practice.
 If you do not have the facilities or materials available for testing, you can help your patients by researching sites where children may be tested in your area and referring your patients there.

-Autumn and winter are busy seasons for families, which means that while you’ll certainly be busy in the office with patient families, your staff’s families will often need them too.
+Winter can be an important time to review your practice’s policies, staffing needs, and management operations.
 Knowing your policies ahead of time will help your practice stay on top of last minute childcare needs, sick days, and more.

 Policies your practice should review or record in writing include:

 - Sick Days

 - PTO & Travel